yujunz/gitlab.com-runbooks/howto/elasticsearch.md

 #### enabling ES integration ####

-Before you make any changes to config and click save make sure you are aware of which namespaces will be indexed!
+Before you make any changes to config and click save, make sure you are aware of which namespaces will be indexed! consider:

-If you enable elasticsearch integration using the "Elasticsearch indexing" checkbox, the entire instance will be indexed.
-If you only want to enable indexing for a specific namespace, use the limiting feature and only then click save.
-In order to allow for initial indexing to take place (which depending on the size of the instance can take a few hours/days) without breaking the search feature, do not enable searching with Elasticsearch.
+- if you enable elasticsearch integration by just using the "Elasticsearch indexing" checkbox and clicking save, the entire instance will be indexed
+- if you only want to enable indexing for a specific namespace, use the limiting feature and only then click save
+- in order to allow for initial indexing to take place (which depending on the size of the instance can take a few hours/days) without breaking the search feature, do not enable searching with Elasticsearch.
 Do it after the initial indexing.

 #### disabling ES integration ####